filecoin-project/consensus/README.md

 A: This is a direct follow-up to the above question.
 Because miners earn FIL in two ways (through participation in leader election and in deals), collateral is used in Filecoin to ensure good behavior in both cases.
 Specifically:
 - The Filecoin protocol uses slashing to punish miners who break a contract (and do not prove they are storing client data).
-- Elected Consensus uses slashing in order to promote incentive compatibility: as a means of speeding up convergence/disincentivizing forks.
+- Expected Consensus uses slashing in order to promote incentive compatibility: as a means of speeding up convergence/disincentivizing forks.

 The collateral needs for both actions are distinct (in fact EC may not strictly require collateral).